rick-ssa/trafic-lights/README.md

 ### Finishing the job :checkered_flag:

 All ready!
 Now just make a pull request and we will analyze and go into production at [traffic light](https://trafic-lights-snowy.vercel.app/).

+### Benefits of working on this project :rocket:

+1. Practicing is the best way to retain learning.
+2. You will understand a workflow similar to real work.
+3. Contributions to open source code are well regarded by recruiters, it shows that you know how to work as a team.
+4. Because it's fun.